Krynet-Community/KAI-Compatiblity-layer/README.md

 import community.krynet.compat.events.*;
 ```

-### Raw GitHub Source
+### 🔗 Import Directly From GitHub

-Individual Java files can also be retrieved directly from GitHub's raw content endpoint:
+Individual source files can be retrieved from GitHub's raw source endpoint:

 ```text
 https://raw.githubusercontent.com/<organization>/<repository>/main/compat/community/krynet/compat/Compat.java
 ```

-For production clients, **including the complete Compat source tree is recommended** rather than downloading individual files.
+For production clients, **vendor the complete Compat source tree** rather than downloading individual files at runtime.

-### Pin Your Version
+> [!WARNING]

-Do not blindly track `main` in production.
+> Do not make your client depend on a mutable `main` branch in production.

-Prefer a tagged version:
+>
+> Pin Compat to a release or commit so that compatibility code cannot silently change underneath your client.

+### 🏷️ Recommended Version Pinning

 ```text
 v1.0.0